-- the 2 next scenes, plus the playing scene at the bottom if below of the 2 next scenes. - the up/down navigation buttons to browse scenes. - the 4 selected tracks and the name of the clips if they exist.
-The "armed" indicator is present on each track as well as the type of track (Audio or Midi).
-The garbage allows to delete the clip. - the current beat. - the current tempo, the selected recording length, the signature and finally the elapsed time since the transport is active.
-A tap tempo is present on the bpm number.
-The recording length is selectable.
+- the 2 next scenes, plus the playing scene at the bottom if below of the 2 next scenes. - the 4 selected tracks and the name of the clips if they exist.
+The "armed" indicator is present on each track as well as the type of track (Audio or Midi). - the current beat. - the current tempo, the selected recording length, the signature and finally the elapsed time since the transport is active.